Do you know the difference between a fixed rate loan and a variable loan? What about a split rate? Which one offers you more advantage?

 Read on to find out what fixed, variable and split rate loans are, and how the benefits they offer.

-If you’re thinking about buying a home, you’ve probably come across plenty of confusing finance jargon in your search for the right loan.
+If you’re thinking about buying or building a home, you’ve probably come across plenty of confusing finance jargon in your search for the right loan.

 With fixed, variable and split rate options available, how do you know which is a better fit for your situation.
 How much will a variable loan rate cost you over the long term?
 What benefits come with a split rate loan?
 Does one type of rate benefit you more than the other?